-- 27.56 metric tons of stockpiled ammunition were destroyed in Angola, Chad, and Guinea-Bissau
+- 185 metric tons of unserviceable ammunition were destroyed

-The United States is the world’s single largest financial supporter of efforts to clear landmines and explosive remnants of war.
-Since 1993, the United States has invested more than $4.2 billion in more than 100 countries around the world to reduce the harmful worldwide effects of at-risk, illicitly proliferated, and indiscriminately used conventional weapons of war.
-For more information on U.S. humanitarian demining and CWD programs, see the latest edition of our annual report, To Walk the Earth in Safety.
+The United States is the world’s leading financial supporter of conventional weapons destruction, providing more than $4.6 billion in assistance to more than 120 countries and areas since 1993.
+For more information on U.S. humanitarian demining and conventional weapons destruction programs, see the latest edition of our annual report, To Walk the Earth in Safety.

-For additional information or to request a printed copy of To Walk the Earth in Safety, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs, at firstname.lastname@example.org, and follow us on Twitter @StateDeptPM.
-The report is also available on the Department of State website at https://www.state.gov/to-walk-the-earth-in-safety/.
+For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter @StateDeptPM.